<interpreter> <scriptfile>

 c:

-Write a PowerShell script which defines a function called combine
+Write a PowerShell script which defines a function called combine.

 This function should take 3 parameters.
 Each parameter should be made part